oemmerson/blogger/blog/a-new-beginning.md

 ---
 date: 2022-06-26 20:00:00 GMT
-article.title: A simple blog with OCaml article.description: What is under the hood?
+article.title: A new beginning article.description: A simple blog with OCaml
 tags:
   - Blog
   - OCaml